 If you’re interested in participating in our Zero Time to Airline program it’s important to note that it is a full-time program.
 In this program, you’ll be training every day with one to two days off per week in order to do personal study.

 Do airlines still require 4-year degrees?

 It varies from airline to airline.
-All of the regional airlines we partner with do not require a college degree.
+None of our partner regional airlines require a college degree.
 However, a few of the majors do.
-Additionally, many international airlines do not require a degree.
+Internationally, many airlines do not require a college degree.